Kirati people: History of Limbuwan: Kirat people of Limbu nationality

+Limbuwan has a language spoken by the yakthung tribe which falls in the Sino Tibetan language family.
+Their language uses a form of brahmic script called "The Sirijunga Script" which was originally created by Sirijunga Hang during the 9th century A.D.
+The script lost prominence for some 600 years and was later revived by Limbu Scholar Sirijunga Sing-Thebe (Teongsi Sirijuga).
 Limbuwan had a distinct history and political establishment until its unification with the kingdom of Gorkha in 1774 AD.
 During King Prithvi Narayan Shah's unification of Nepal, the present-day Nepal east of Arun and west of Mechi rivers was known as Limbuwan (pallo kirat).
 It was divided into 10 Limbu kingdoms; Morang kingdom was the most powerful and had a central government.
 The capital of Morang kingdom was Bijaypur (present-day Dharan).
-After the Limbuwan–Gorkha war and seeing the threat of the rising power of the British East India Company, the kings and ministers of all the some Yakthung laje ("thibong Yakthung laje") kingdoms of Limbuwan gathered in Bijaypur, and they agreed upon the Limbuwan-Gorkha Treaty ("Nun-Pani Sandhi").
-This treaty formally merged the 10 Limbu kingdoms into the Gorkha kingdom but it also had a provision for autonomy of Limbuwan under the "kipat" system.
+The Gorkha conquest had reached the walls of limbuwan and were now battering on the doors.
+A total of 17 recorded battles took place between the Kingdom of Gorkha and the Kingdom of Limbuwan/Yakthunglajey.
+After the Limbuwan–Gorkha war and seeing the threat of the rising power of the British East India Company the kings and ministers of some of the provinces of Yakthung laje ("thibong Yakthung laje") kingdoms of Limbuwan gathered in Bijaypur, and they agreed upon the Limbuwan-Gorkha Treaty ("Nun-Pani Sandhi").
+This treaty formally merged some of the Limbu provinces into the Gorkha kingdom but it also had a provision for autonomy of Limbuwan under the "kipat" system.